Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-SSD \cite{ECCV16-SSD} was proposed by W. Liu \emph{et al.} in 2015.
-It was the second one-stage detector in deep learning era.
-The main contribution of SSD is the introduction of the multi-reference and multi-resolution detection techniques (to be introduce in Section \ref{subsec:multi-scale}), which significantly improves the detection accuracy of a one-stage detector, especially for some small objects.
-SSD has advantages in terms of both detection speed and accuracy (VOC07 mAP=76.8\%, VOC12 mAP=74.9\%, COCO mAP@.5=46.5\%, mAP@[.5,.95]=26.8\%, a fast version runs at 59fps).
-The main difference between SSD and any previous detectors is that the former one detects objects of different scales on different layers of the network, while the latter ones only run detection on their top layers.
+\textbf{Single Shot MultiBox Detector (SSD):} SSD \cite{ECCV16-SSD} was proposed by W. Liu \emph{et al.} in 2015.
+The main contribution of SSD is the introduction of the multi-reference and multi-resolution detection techniques (to be introduced in Section \ref{subsec:multi-scale}), which significantly improves the detection accuracy of a one-stage detector, especially for some small objects.
+SSD has advantages in terms of both detection speed and accuracy (COCO mAP@.5=46.5\%, a fast version runs at 59fps).
+The main difference between SSD and previous detectors is that SSD detects objects of different scales on different layers of the network, while the previous ones only run detection on their top layers.